SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/05-Asynchronous-JavaScript-and-XML.md

 They have states, which are:

-- **Pending** means that the operation is still running, or it is unfinished.
+- **Pending** means that the operation is still running, or it is unfinished
-- **Fulfilled** means that the operation is finished, and the result is available.
+- **Fulfilled** means that the operation is finished, and the result is available
-- **Failed** means the operation failed, and an error is present.
+- **Failed** means the operation failed, and an error is present

 To create a **Promise**, we use **Promise object** : `new Promise(executor);`